sahithyandev/kandypack-system/README.md

 # SCDS for Kandypack

-A group project for the Database Systems project.
+A group project for the Database Systems module.

 ## Project setup